MIDA-group/CoMIR/readme.md

 ```

 ## Acknowledgements
-We would like to thank Prof. Kevin Eliceiri ([Laboratory for Optical and Computational Instrumentation (LOCI)](https://eliceirilab.org/) at the University of Wisconsin-Madison) and his team for their support and kindly providing the dataset of brightfield and second harmonic generation imaging of breast tissue microarray cores.
+We would like to thank Prof. Kevin Eliceiri ([Laboratory for Optical and Computational Instrumentation (LOCI)](https://eliceirilab.org/) at the University of Wisconsin-Madison) and his team for their support and for kindly providing the dataset of brightfield and second harmonic generation imaging of breast tissue microarray cores.